open/close all folders

 - BJ also says the word "shit" in the film when speaking to Lydia about why he can't say his name

-- Barbara states she doesn't want to expose Lydia "to that pervert down there", after BJ has groped her, and tried to lift up her dress
+- Barbara states she doesn't want to expose Lydia "to that pervert down there."
+This is after BJ has groped Barbara and tried to lift up her dress

 From the cartoon: